 Sittler started his huge night with a pair of assists in the first period.
 The middle frame saw him score three goals and set up two more by defenseman Borje Salming.
 He lit the lamp three more times in the third stanza to compete his historic night.
 He smashed the previous league shared by Maurice Richard and Bert Olmstead, who had eight-point games for the Montreal Canadiens.

 Howe Doubles Down on History

-Gordie Howe became the first player in Detroit Red Wings’ franchise history to score 300 career goals, on Feb.
+Gordie Howe became the first player in Detroit Red Wings’ franchise history to score 300 career goals on Feb.
 7, 1956, in a 3-2 win over the Chicago Blackhawks.
 His first-period power-play goal made him just the third member of the NHL’s 300-goal club.
-He scored the milestone goal on goaltender Al Rollins, who he also beat for his 200th career goal.
+He scored the milestone marker on goaltender Al Rollins, who he also beat for his 200th career goal.

 Nine years later, on Feb.
-7, 1965, scored one of five Red Wings’ goals in the second period of a 6-0 win over the Canadiens.
+7, 1965, Howe scored one of five Red Wings’ goals in the second period of a 6-0 win over the Canadiens.
 This gave him 100 career goals versus Montreal, making him the first player in league history to score 100 goals against every opposing team.
-Of course, at this time, there were just five opposing teams to face.
+Of course, there were just five opposing teams to face at this time.

 Who’s the Bossy?

 Mike Bossy extended his team-record point streak to 18 straight games on Feb.
 7, 1980, in the New York Islanders’ 4-1 win over the visiting Los Angeles Kings.
 He scored 17 goals and 27 points during his 18-game streak.